Peter-Sheehan/Final-Year-Project/README.md

       ```

 3.  **Install the Package:**
-    With the virtual environment activated, navigate to the root of the cloned repository (where `setup.py` is located) and install the `dockerai` package using pip:
+    With the virtual environment activated, ensure you are in the root directory of the `Final-Year-Project` (where `setup.py` is located).
+Then, install the `dockerai` package using pip:
     ```bash
     pip install .
     ```